d-exclaimation/FlatlinerTheGame/README.md

  Direct: "Probably does not work"
  > Get the App and source files from the Builds folder in the source code
  > App file is in Builds/macOS/ in the souce code
  > Get the latest version from the latest release

  Builds: "Build the game through Unity"
  > Get Unity for macOS
  > Open the folder in the Unity Application
  > Go to File/Builds Settings or File/Build and Run
  > Run or Build for Mac OSX

- Dmg Installer: "Not available yet"
+ Dmg Installer: `Not available yet`